Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 Bottom line: Formula is expensive, y’all.

-* This can be a little misleading because it assumes that your time has no value during this time period (i.e., your opportunity cost is zero), which we know is not the case for everyone.
+*This can be a little misleading, though, because it assumes that your time has no value during this time period (i.e., your opportunity cost is zero), which we know is not the case for everyone.
 If you get paid by the hour, and instead of working, you are spending a lot of time nursing and pumping, obviously this equation changes.
+And breastfeeding costs do vary widely from one mom to the next — it can get really costly, especially if you’re struggling to nurse.

 It would seem that formula-feeding from a bottle might be much more convenient, right?
 Yes and no.